 Students that need to be picked up early must be picked up at the 4-6 entrance location.

 End of the Day dismissal time is 3:00 PM.
-Students that are picked up at the 4-6 entrance will be dismissed after the buses depart at 3:10 PM.
 All students must be picked up no later than 3:10 PM.

 Head Lice